ToxFox88/DAMASK/README.md

   Feel free to change load.yaml as you wish but there are some notices:
   1. N is the number of incremets (kind of iterations) which affects on the precision of solving.

-  2. dop_F matrix components can be changed to increase or decrease deformation which affects on the material per unit of time.
+  2. dot_F matrix components can be changed to increase or decrease deformation which affects on the material per unit of time.

   3. t is the number of units of time the deformation affects the material.
 It can be increased in order to achieve larger deformation ratio as well as the dot_F matrix components value.